Dhammayuttika Nikaya: In Myanmar

-According to 2016 statistics published by the State Sangha Maha Nayaka Committee, 823 monks belonged to this monastic order, representing 0.15% of all monks in the country, making it the second smallest legally-sanctioned monastic order.
+According to 2016 statistics published by the State Samgha Maha Nayaka Committee, 823 monks belonged to this monastic order, representing 0.15% of all monks in the country, making it the second smallest legally-sanctioned monastic order.
 With respect to geographic representation, the majority of Mahayin monks are based in Mon State (76.91%), followed by neighboring Kayin State (13.61%).
+In 2016, the order had 79 monasteries, mostly in Mon and Kayin States, representing 0.1% of the country's monasteries.